-Bisard appealed his convictions in July, arguing that a judge should have declared a mistrial after a juror violated his orders by conducting Internet research on the case and passing his findings onto other jurors.
+Bisard's appeal claimed that Allen County Judge John Surbeck should have declared a mistrial after a juror conducted Internet research on the case and reported the findings to other jurors.
+That juror was excused.

 He also contended he was denied his due process right to present a defense when prosecutors presented expert testimony about what it meant to be a "tolerant drinker."
 The phrase described someone who is a heavy drinker and consumes alcohol over long periods of time without exhibiting pronounced signs of intoxication.